 2 Corinthians 5:21

 Ah, the breath of relief.
-I think what’s so beautiful about what Jesus did is that he did it without waiting for us to realize what he’d truly saved us from.
+What’s so beautiful about what Jesus did is that he did it without waiting for us to realize what he’d truly saved us from.
 I’ve never experienced God in his wrath.
 None of us have, not the way the people of Noah’s time did.

 Because of Jesus.

-What’s more, he who was once your worst enemy became your truest ally, father, and friend, because of Jesus.
+And now, he who was once your worst enemy has become your truest ally.

-Jesus saved you from the hand of the living God so that you might one day gaze upon the face of the living God without fear.
+The next time you’re wondering, “Should I be afraid of God?” remind yourself of this: Jesus saved you from God so that you might one day gaze upon the face of the living God without fear.
 Let that be the source of your joy this Christmas.

 Cheers!